Gifts in Lieu of Lodging

 Sales Tax Exempt Certificates

 This policy has been developed to establish and communicate equitable standards and effective procedures for substantiating and controlling travel costs for university business.
 The policy applies to all individuals whose travel expense is paid by the university.

-All guests visiting campus are strongly encouraged to stay at the Best Western University Inn especially when the University is paying for the stay.
+All guests visiting campus are strongly encouraged to stay at the Best Western University Inn.
 The Inn is a wholly owned subsidiary of St. Lawrence University and will direct bill the university upon request.

 Employees may reserve a university fleet vehicle for business travel, but may not use fleet vehicles to drive to transportation centers such as airports and train stations on their way to another final destination.
 The size of the University’s fleet is not large enough for vehicles to be parked at transportation centers while an employee is traveling.
 If transportation to/from an airport is required, Safety and Security (ext.
 7777) will provide assistance.

 A fleet vehicle may be reserved by submitting a completed Request for Use of University Vehicle form to Facilities Operations.
 The designated driver must be an authorized driver and meet all terms and conditions of the University Vehicle Policy.

 The University will provide cash advances to faculty, staff, and, on occasion, students traveling on authorized university business to pay for out of pocket costs which cannot be paid by credit card or directly paid by the University.
 The size of the advance must be a reasonable amount for the length and location of the trip and may not exceed $500.
 Each cash advance is the personal obligation of the traveler; therefore, the traveler is responsible for any lost or stolen cash advances as well as providing receipts documenting the utilization of the funds